scpaudioarchive/website/content/site-policy.md

 ## 9. Your Privacy

 SCP Foundation Audio Archive does not share any personal information about how you use the site with third parties.

-We use our own instance of [GoatCounter](https://www.goatcounter.com/) to collect a minimal amount of analytics, tracking statistics regarding our audience and website traffic.
-No personally identifiable information is ever collected or transferred.

-*The following is adapted from [GoatCounter’s Privacy Policy](https://www.goatcounter.com/privacy)*.

-The following information is collected:

-- URL of the visited page.
-- Referer header.
-- User-Agent header.
-- Screen size.
-- Country name based on IP address.
-- A hash of the IP address, User-Agent, and random number.

-No personal information (such as IP address) is collected; a hash of the IP address, User-Agent, and a random number (“salt”) is kept in the process memory for 8 hours at the most to identify a browsing session.

-The exception to this are requests which are deemed to be coming from a bot, in which case the IP address will be stored temporarily for the purpose of blocking botnets, hosting providers, and other types of abuse.
+We currently host the site with GitHub Pages.

 There is no information stored in the browser with e.g. cookies.